Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 ## Sample Interactions

-Every example below is real output from Gemini 2.5 Flash on the live API, excerpted verbatim from [assets/reliability_report.md](assets/reliability_report.md), which contains all eight golden-set cases with pass/fail per constraint.
+Every example below is real output from Gemini 2.5 Flash, quoted verbatim from [assets/reliability_report.md](assets/reliability_report.md).
+That file has all 8 cases from the evaluation harness with pass/fail per constraint.

 ![Result card with feature importance](assets/screenshot_result_card.png)

-### Example 1 - Straightforward mapping
+### Example 1 - An easy one

 **Input:**